ibosc0d1ng/Recipes-Website/README.md

-# odin-recipes
+# Recipe Website
-In this project, a basic recipe website will be created.
-The website will have an index page and a few links to some recipes will be shared.
+A basic HTML website for easy recipes to make at home!